tkindy/AdventOfCode2021/README.md

 $ clj -X:test
 ```

-To run the unit tests for a specific day:
+To run the tests for a specific day:

 ```shell
 $ clj -X:test :nses [dayXX-test]